 The diocese also has publicized ways to report such crimes, and encourages anyone who has been a victim of abuse or exploitation by clergy, religious or lay Church personnel to make such a report.
 The victim assistance coordinator is available to assist in making a report; the contact number for this coordinator is 801-328-8641, ext.
 344.

 We continue to pray for the victims and their families and ask their forgiveness for our failure to protect them.
-We remain committed in addressing clergy abuse allegations within the diocese with the hope of eliminating this scourge that hurt so many children, remove from ministry those who committed the crime, and help those victims betrayed by men they believed they could trust in their healing process.
+We remain committed in addressing clergy abuse allegations within the diocese with the hope of eliminating this scourge that has hurt so many children, to remove from ministry those who committed the crime, and to help those victims betrayed by men they believed they could trust in their healing process.